The Best Privacy Plants for Your Backyard

 Double Play: Arborvitae and White Fir

-For those who don’t want to take any chances, there is the two-tiered approach to privacy: a sheared arborvitae hedge backed by evergreen trees such as these white fir (Abies concolor).
+For those who don’t want to take any chances planting a tree, there is the two-tiered approach to privacy: a sheared arborvitae hedge backed by evergreen trees such as these white fir (Abies concolor).
 This strategy ensures privacy from both ground level and neighboring second-story windows.
-Meet some other trees you’ll want to consider planting in your yard.

 Need evergreen privacy when you have a problem with deer browsing?
 Or periodic drought?
 Or poor soil?
 Your answer is juniper (Juniperus spp.).
 There are many species and cultivars covering everything from sprawling groundcovers to upright growers to rival any arborvitae.